SESAM-Polimi/FULFILL_MARIO/README.md

 - Download and extract the Exiobase v3.3.18 database in MARIO format.
 - Parse and aggregate the database using MARIO.
-- Add new supply chains and additional emissions where needed.
+- Add new supply chains and performs other minor manipulations to the database where needed.
 - Save the processed database for scenario analysis.